 We take our faith seriously and love our community.
 We like to laugh and have fun and do not take ourselves too seriously!

-We currently have a part time pastor here three Sundays a month.
-Other Sundays we are taking the opportunity to get creative.
-You may hear a traditional lay led message or guest speaker at worship, or participate in a Bible Study or a Music only and Reflection themed service, or may even see us out on a community service project.
+Most Sundays we have a service led by our Pastor Deb Kunkel.
+Some Sundays we get creative.
+You may hear a traditional lay-led message or guest speaker at worship, or participate in a Bible Study or a Music only and Reflection themed service, or may even see us out on a community service project.

 There are many ways to worship and we believe in being the church.